Sunday, April 3, 2016

 X2: X-Men United (2003) (Movie Review)

-Once again characters like Shadow Cat and Jubilee are given little cameo’s, along with a metal skinned mutant named Colossus ... sure hope these guys do more in future films or their will be a lot of pissed off fans.
-One really strange cameo comes from a character seen on TV named Dr. Hank McCoy, who would later become the X-Man known as Beast, but this doesn’t fit in with the continuity at considering that he’s seen in full on best Beat form in the next film.
-Iceman is back and played again by Shawn Ashmore except this time he’s given a much bigger role, and can officially be ranked among the main cast of X-Men characters, and not just another extra.
-The stand out new character of course is Nightcrawler played by Alan Cumming, who was terrific in the role.
+Iceman is back and played again by Shawn Ashmore, except this time he’s given a much bigger role, and can officially be ranked among the main cast of X-Men characters, and not just another extra.
+The standout new character of course is Nightcrawler played by Alan Cumming, who was terrific in the role.
 This demonic looking teleporter was one of my favorite characters from the cartoon series and the comics, so it was great to see him in a film, and while I would have liked to see more of him in the movie, they still did the character justice.
-He’s powerful and scary looking, but he’s also very quiet and deeply religious, filling the role of a moral compos archetype, but not without a personality.
+He’s powerful and scary looking, but he’s also very quiet and deeply religious, filling the role of a moral compas archetype, but not without a personality.

-Ian McKellen once again returns as Magneto, except this time he’s far more sinister and less sympathetic then he was in the first film.
-For the most part, it’s a good change, but the lengths he goes to achieve his goals in this film are almost too extreme, even for him.
+Ian McKellen once again returns as Magneto, except this time he’s far more sinister and less sympathetic than he was in the first film.
 His shape-shifting lieutenant Mystique is still just as awesome as ever, but I have to admit, I’m not sure what the movie is trying to establish with her character.
 There’s a moment when she tries to get into bed with Wolverine, which really doesn’t amount to anything, and comes off as pointless filler.
 There’s also a sub plot revolving around an X-Man named Pyro, who can manipulate fire, and apparently has a dark side.
-At the end of the film he abandons the X-Men and joins Magneto, which should have been a big moment, but it’s brushed over so quickly that we hardly even notice or even care that a member of the team has turned Judas.
+At the end of the film, he abandons the X-Men and joins Magneto, which should have been a big moment, but it’s brushed over so quickly that we hardly even notice or even care that a member of the team has turned Judas.
 This in my opinion was the weakest part of the movie that should have been developed more.

-When I first saw “X2: X-Men United”, I thought it was just okay, but it’s grown on me over the years, and now I consider it to be a bright spot, if somewhat average entry in the series.
+When I first saw “X2: X-Men United”, I thought it was just okay, but it’s grown on me over the years, and now I consider it to be a bright spot, if somewhat overpraised entry in the series.
 It did its job building on the foundation of its predecessor, explored the characters further, raised the stakes and ended on a powerful note.
 I know my opinion has been all over the place in this review, but that’s kind of how I feel when watching it.
-I still think the amount of praise this film gets is a bit over blown, but then again, this is the movie that confirmed the X-Men will always have a spot in the history books of successful superhero films, and for that I’m very pleased.
-My final verdict, it’s a very good sequel, but I think they can do better, and we’ll see what changes are in store next time when I review “X3: The Last Stand”.
+I still think the amount of attention this film gets is a bit over blown, but then again, this is the movie that confirmed the X-Men will always have a spot in the history books of successful superhero films, and for that I’m very pleased.

 No comments: